 - Every residence hall is staffed with one Rector, 2 Assistant Rectors, and 4-9 Resident Assistants.

-- Over 25 faculty and staff (mostly C.S.C. priests) live in 1 different residence halls.
+- Over 26 priest and brothers (mostly C.S.C. priests) live in-residence 21 different residence halls.

 - Residence hall assignments are made on a random basis, generated by computer.